Read more about the Center’s employees and student leaders:

 Prior to Ashley’s start at the UCLA Volunteer Center, she served as the Program Coordinator for Alumni Affairs Diversity Programs where she oversaw the planning and execution of the recent TEDxUCLA Women’s Conference as well as providing support for several identity based alumni groups.
 Ashley holds an M.A. in Organizational Management at Antioch University and a B.S. in Marketing and Management from Tulane University.
 She has also completed a Volunteer Management Certificate program through the Long Beach Non-Profit Partnership and regularly demonstrates her passion for volunteerism by volunteering with Hands for Hope, Big Sunday, and Reading to Kids, where she is a site coordinator.
 She is excited to work more with students who she admires for their “optimism, hope, energy and passion.”
 In her spare time, she loves adventuring in the Los Angeles community, taking spin classes, and walking her two dogs Comet and Haley.

-Taylor Parker is a third year Neuroscience major with an especially great interest in the relationship between psychology, neurology, and technology.
-She aspires to become a pediatrician who focuses on the mental health of foster youth.
+Taylor Parker is a fourth year Neuroscience major with an interest in the relationship between psychology, neurology, and technology.
+She aspires to become a psychiatrist who focuses on the mental health of foster youth.
 In high school she was a part of the Global IT Academy, where she learned how to program in over five languages.
 Taylor interned at Boeing when she was 16 as a Systems Analyst for the Missiles and Radar Guidance Systems department and has continued to build upon her programming knowledge since.
 At UCLA, she is involved with multiple student organizations such as the Bruin Origami Society, Bruin Guardian Scholars, and Interaxon.
 She also works with the UCLA Department of Pediatrics TIES For Families as a mentor for a foster youth.
 Taylor’s goal is to provide the Volunteer Center with an aesthetically pleasing while technologically powerful website.